DeepSourceCorp/globstar/README.md

 ## Key Features

-* **Lighning-fast**: Written in Go, Globstar is designed to be fast and efficient, making it suitable for large codebases.
+* **Lightning-fast**: Written in Go, Globstar is designed to be fast and efficient, making it suitable for large codebases.
 It's distributed as a single binary, so you don't need to worry about dependencies.

 * **Tree-sitter integration**: Write checkers using tree-sitter's [S-expressions](https://tree-sitter.github.io/tree-sitter/using-parsers/queries/1-syntax.html) instead of learning a custom DSL.
 For more sophisticated checkers, you can write them in Go using tree-sitter's Go bindings — with multi-file support, import and scope resolution, and more.